knetikcloud/knetikcloud-java-client/docs/DispositionsApi.md

 <a name="getDispositions"></a>
 # **getDispositions**
-> PageResourceDispositionResource getDispositions(filterContext, filterOwner, size, page, order)
+> PageResourceDispositionResource getDispositions(filterCreatedDate, filterContext, filterOwner, size, page, order)

 Returns a page of dispositions